 - non-stick cooking spray

 - Prepare your mac and cheese according to directions on the box.
-Refrigerate overnight so it gets kind of congealed.
+Cool to room temperature.

-- Once your mac has solidified a bit in the fridge, take it out and mix in your shredded Cheddar Jack cheese.
+- Once your mac has cooled, take it out and mix in your shredded Cheddar Jack cheese.
 Begin rolling into ping-pong ball sized balls.
 You want them to be fairly packed together, so you don’t have to be delicate.
 Place balls on a cookie sheet that will fit in your freezer and freeze for about 2 1/2 hours.

 - Once your balls are frozen, create your dredging station.
 Beat the eggs with the water in a small bowl.
 Put the flour on a plate and season with salt and pepper.
 Place your panko on another plate.
 Preheat your oven to 425 degrees, and lightly coat a cookie sheet with non-stick cooking spray.